Build trust between team members.

 Trust is essential to an effective team, because it provides a sense of safety.
 When your team members feel safe with each other, they feel comfortable to open up, take appropriate risks, and expose vulnerabilities.

-Without trust there's less innovation, collaboration, creative thinking, and productivity.
-Without it, people spend their time protecting themselves and their interests – this is time that should be spent helping the group attain its goals.
+Without trust there's less innovation, collaboration, creative thinking, and productivity, and people spend their time protecting themselves and their interests – this is time that should be spent helping the group attain its goals.

 Trust is also essential for knowledge sharing.
 A study published in the "Journal of Knowledge Management" found that trust was a key element in a team's knowledge acquisition.
 Put simply, if your team members trust one another, they're far more likely to share knowledge, and communicate openly.